mbobrow/car-rental-service/README.md

 # Car Rental
 The Spring Boot REST micro-service with in-memory H2 data base to simulate car rental.

+## Swagger
+Below you can find the Swagger documentation.
+Example URL with Swagger UI: http://localhost:8080/swagger-ui/#/

 # H2 Data Base
 ## Entities
 * Car - has many to one relation with _Rental_